Hip osteoarthritis (coxarthrosis)

 - Decreased hip flexibility

-- The pain can sometimes radiate to the buttock, thigh, or knee.
+- Pain can sometimes spread to the buttock, thigh, or knee

 Did you know?
-In general, men develop osteoarthritis before the age of 50, while women develop it mainly after menopause.
+Generally, men develop osteoarthritis before age 50, while women typically develop it after menopause.

 What are the risk factors for hip osteoarthritis?

-Aging is the main factor that causes osteoarthritis, regardless of which joint in the body is affected.
+Aging is the main factor causing osteoarthritis, regardless of the joint in the body.
 Other factors can increase your chances of developing this condition more quickly.

-From the age of 45-50 onwards, most people have osteoarthritis of the hip.
-However, osteoarthritis does not develop overnight.
-It is a process that takes place over several years.
+From ages 45-50, most people have hip osteoarthritis.
+However, osteoarthritis doesn't develop overnight; it's a process that occurs over several years.

-The following are risk factors that increase the chances of developing hip osteoarthritis more quickly or more severely:
+Here are the risk factors that increase the chances of developing hip osteoarthritis more quickly or severely:

 - A previous hip injury (fracture, sprain, surgery)

-- Being a woman (women are at greater risk than men)
+- Being female (women are at higher risk than men)

 - Obesity